 In change, the summer camp experience disrupts all boundaries, attracting various groups of children from different social, economic, and cultural backgrounds- while those with special needs are starting to be recognized as valuable adherents of camps.

-According to the American Camp Association, children benefit a lot from summer camps, regardless if they’re summer camps in the heart of Indiana or Summer camps in Brooklyn, NY, as they can learn to make social adjustments to different and new people.
+According to the American Camp Association, children benefit a lot from summer camps, regardless if they’re summer camps in the heart of Indiana or Summer camps in Brooklyn, NY, as they can learn to make social adjustments to different and new people improving overall mental health.
 Moreover, they agree that camps are culturally capable of being prepared for diversity among campers, helping children learn how to accept each other regardless of location, race creed, sexual experience, and disability.

 One interesting comparison to understanding how problem-solving differs between summer camps and schools is by comparing camp counselors to baseball pitchers.
 While the baseball pitcher’s goal is to hit the ball and score as many bases as possible, summer camps complete the same pitch but with a whole different end goal.